 This wonderful museum has been attracting visitors to its many splendid displays, exhibits and collections for many years.
-Indeed, it celebrates its 190th year of existence in 2017 and has been located on its current site on the corner of William and College Streets since 1850.
+Indeed, it celebrated its 190th year of existence in 2017 and has been located on its current site on the corner of William and College Streets since 1850.

 First established in 1827, the Australian Museum is Australia’s first museum.
 Over the years it has acquired the nation’s largest and oldest natural science and cultural collection, with more than 18 million objects.